Sanjay-Swain/VSSM/minidoc.md

 #### 3. Configuration file
-Currently not in use, but there will be only one of these type of file per archive. its job is to hold any posible customisation CBSM may allow in the future
+Currently not in use, but there will be only one of these type of file per archive. its job is to hold any posible customisation VSSM may allow in the future

 #### 4. Other important